codiga/doc.codiga.io/docs/integration-circle-ci.md

 ## Editing your CircleCI configuration

-The next step is to edit your CircleCI configuration typically in `.circleci/config.yml` at the root of your repository) in order to add commands to install and invoke `codiga-check-quality` that checks the quality of your code.
+The next step is to edit your CircleCI configuration typically in `.circleci/config.yml` at the root of your repository) to add commands to install and invoke `codiga-check-quality` which checks the quality of your code.

 In this file, what is important is to invoke the following step:

-1. Instal the Codiga tools using `pip`.
+1. Install the Codiga tools using `pip`.
 To install the tool, you need to use `pip install codiga`
-2. Invoking the tool `codiga-check-quality` let's you set the requirements for your code quality gate.
+2. Invoking the tool `codiga-check-quality` lets you set the requirements for your code quality gate.

 In the vast majority of cases, all you need is to add the following step in your configuration: